 Whistleblowers play an important public service by speaking up and reporting fraud against the government.
 However, this can be an intimidating task.

 The whistleblower attorneys at Janet, Janet & Suggs, LLC are committed to protecting the rights of whistleblowers from retaliation from their employers.
 We know that you are taking a risk in bringing forward information about your employer, and we will do everything we can to make sure you are protected throughout the entire process.
 We can help make sure you receive all of the compensation and benefits you are entitled for bringing forward a successful claim.
-Contact our team today for a free, no obligation consultation.
+Contact our team today for a free, no-obligation consultation.
 We provide our services nationwide and do not charge any legal fees unless your case is successful.

-Why Hire Our Whistleblower Attorneys?
+Why Choose Our Whistleblower Attorneys?

 Janet, Janet & Suggs, LLC provides representation for whistleblowers throughout the U.S. We understand that blowing the whistle against another individual or large corporation is not an easy task, and it is one that takes extreme courage.